guacsec/guac/pkg/assembler/clients/README.md

   GraphQL schema specification and the operation queries
 - `operations/`: the GraphQL queries that the client (e.g., GUAC) sends to the server (e.g., GUAC database backend, via GraphQL)
+- `helpers/`: the GraphQL helper functions to return an assembler function given a graphql client.

 ## GraphQL client code generation